Introduction to Biomass

 What is Biomass Energy?

-Biomass energy is derived from organic materials such as living or recently deceased organisms, organic byproducts, and waste.
+Biomass energy is derived from organic materials, including living or recently deceased organisms, organic byproducts, and waste.
 This energy, often called bioenergy, is primarily renewable, although there are instances where it may not be.
 Typical sources of biomass include wood, agricultural leftovers, and organic industrial and household waste.
 When burned, these materials release energy because they contain elements like carbon, hydrogen, and oxygen.

 Types of Biomass Used for Energy